Parent Advocacy and Educational Consultation services .

 Our Parent Advocacy & Consultation Services

-1. Assessment Follow-Up & Report Interpretation
+1. Assessment Queriers or Follow-Up & Report Interpretation

 Many parents feel overwhelmed after receiving a psychoeducational, neuropsychological, or speech-language report.
 You may be wondering, “What does this actually mean?” or “How do I use this at school?”